iiasa/GLOBIOM_GUI/README.md

 ```
 This should yield a ``GUI`` directory adjacent to the ``Model`` directory.

-The GUI requires Java 8 specifically, other Java versions are **not*& supported.
+The GUI requires Java 8 specifically, other Java versions are **not** supported.
 If you do not have a Java 8 runtime installed on your machine, you can [download OpenJDK 8 here](https://adoptopenjdk.net/).
 Choose the HotSpot version for best performance.

 After locating or installing Java 8 on your machine, edit ``GGIG_java_path.txt`` to point to the java executable/binary of the installation.
 It should be located in a ``bin`` subdirectory.
-Thereafter, the GUI can be started by running ``launch.bat``.
+Thereafter, the GUI can be started by running ``launch.bat``, a cross-platform launcher script.
+The GUI runs on Windows and MacOS.
+On Linux there is an issue that we expect to resolve soon.

+## Further reading

+The GUI has many features.
+For more information and further guidance, please [visit this page](https://iiasa.github.io/GLOBIOM_FABLE/GUI/).

 ## Acknowledgements